-School has employed a private SALT to work within school a half day per week.
-They work 1:1 with identified children and also model activities to TAs to continue SALT activities as small 1:1 interventions daily.
-EEF Early Years toolkit evidence - studies of communication and language approaches consistently show positive benefits for children's learning including spoken language skills, expressive vocabulary and early reading skills.
-EEF - oral language interventions EEF - small group tuition EEF - early years intervention EEF - evaluations into the effectiveness of NELI (a targeted intervention that has already seen positive results.
-This will be delivered to a group of reception children this year).
-The EEF toolkit states that oral language impact development and phonics approaches have a moderate impact.
-Speech and language are one of the main barriers to pupils progressing in reading, writing, maths and the wider curriculum.
-If gaps in speech and language are targeted then progress is accelerated.
-Challenge 2.
-Each class has a Teaching Assistant that is used effectively to provide small group ad 1:1 interventions.
+Activity Evidence that supports this approach Challenge number(s) addressed Each class has a Teaching Assistant that is used effectively to provide small group and 1:1 intervention.
 EEF - small group tuition EEF - individualised learning EEF - small group intervention, when delivered correctly, can have a positive impact on children's learning.
 Challenge 1 and 2.
-Our SENDCo is non- class based to target assessment and support for those eligible for pupil premium who are also identified as having SEN. EEF - Individualised learning Challenge 2 Teachers carry out regular assessments that inform them of gaps in learning.
+Our SENDCo targets assessment and support for those eligible for pupil premium who are also identified as having SEN. EEF - Individualised learning Challenge 2 Teachers carry out regular assessments that inform them of gaps in learning.
 EEF - Assessing and monitoring pupil progress.
 Challenge 2.